What are the correct sales titles for a salesperson’s role? What should you call yourself?

 As an account executive, also known as an account handler, you’ll act as an important link between an advertising agency and its clients.

-They are responsible to sell to either a predetermined list of accounts or to build an account deck by prospecting.
+They are responsible to sell to either a predetermined list of accounts or building an account deck by prospecting.

 One thing you can rely on when looking at Account Executive positions is that the position will be a Business to Business (B2B) position as opposed to a Business to Consumer (B2C) position.